shimiwaka/hometechan/README.md

 Only the "homeru" (praise) function, which is equivalent to the "like" function, exists.

-Due to server reasons, this service is no longer in operation and the code is now publicly available.11
+Due to server reasons, this service is no longer in operation and the code is now publicly available.